wongsihan/FDR/README.md

 ## Citing

-If you use this code in your research, please use the following entry.
+If you use this code in your research, please use the following entry for citation.

 Wang, Sihan, Dazhi Wang, Deshan Kong, Wenhui Li, Jiaxing Wang, and Huanjie Wang.
 "Few‐shot multiscene fault diagnosis of rolling bearing under compound variable working conditions."
 IET Control Theory & Applications 16, no. 14 (2022): 1405-1416.